 You'll listen, twice, to three or four short recordings (3-5 minutes each) dealing with everyday situations, then answer questions in order to demonstrate how well you understand.

 On the first listen, try to get an overall sense of the topic.
 On the second, pay particular attention to the details.
 Don't let unfamiliar words or structures distract you from listening to the recording.
-It's more important to answer the questions accurately than it is to write in perfect French: you're being graded here on comprehension, not production.
+It's more important to answer the questions accurately than it is to write in perfect French: you're being graded here on comprehension, not how you write.

-You can and should practice for at least a few minutes every day: listen to the radio, watch TV and movies, talk to people.
+You can and should practice for at least a few minutes every day: listen to the radio, watch TV and movies, talk to people if you can.
 Even if you don't understand every word, listening will help your brain get used to these unfamiliar sounds.

 Be sure to try one of our amazing dictées which let you practice listening comprehension and writing skills at the same time.
-Here's a free sample of this Premium feature: Au cirque
+Here's a free exercise you can do first: Au cirque

 20 minutes / 25 points

 This test includes three parts:

 - Directed interview

 - Information exchange